 The scholarship department of the Heinrich Böll Foundation grants scholarships to undergraduates, graduates and doctoral students from inside and outside Germany.
 Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

-Study Subject(s): Scholarships are awarded in all subjects offered at universities of applied sciences or universities of the arts in Germany.
+- Study Subject: Scholarships are awarded in all subjects offered at universities of applied sciences or universities of the arts in Germany.

 - Applicants may apply before beginning their first degree (Bachelor, Staatsexamen, Diplom) or at any time up to the end of your third “Fachsemester”.
 Masters students cannot apply, because we aim to support students over the longer term.
 However, Bachelors students who have been awarded support may receive further support for a Masters course.